Tuesdays at 7.45am, Wednesdays at 8.15pm & Saturdays at 8am

 - “The Kingdom of God is among you.”
 (Gospel of Luke 7, v21)

 Do I have to be a Christian to join this group?

-No. We create an inclusive atmosphere; the group is open to people who would like to develop a regular mindfulness meditation practice in their life.
-We draw on a range of texts including the Bible, Christian mystics and Buddhist teachings on meditation as well as the insights of Jon Kabat-Zinn, whose writing on mindfulness is not associated with any specific faith tradition.
+No. We create an inclusive atmosphere; the groups are open to anyone who would like to develop a regular mindfulness meditation practice in their life.
+We draw on a range of texts including the Bible, Christian mystics as well as the insights of Jon Kabat-Zinn, whose writing on mindfulness is not associated with any particular faith tradition.

 “Is there anything I can to make myself enlightened?”

 “As little as you can do to make the sun rise in the morning.”

 “Then of what use are spiritual exercises you prescribe.”

 “To make sure you are not asleep when the sun begins to rise.”

 I’m a Christian.
 Isn’t meditation just for Buddhists?